 The Group has entered into various loan agreements in which a change in control (as defined in certain Loan Agreements) will result in such loan(s) becoming due and payable immediately upon the occurrence of a change of control.
 "Change of control" in these various loan agreements in general includes one or more of the following: a) Acquisition of more than 20% of shares by a shareholder or a shareholder group; b) An involuntary change in more than 1/6th of the directors; c) An involuntary termination of 2 of 3 persons currently holding positions of General Counsel, Chief Financial Officer and VP Corporate Development (excluding resignations, retirements or terminations for cause); or d) Involuntary removal of more than one incumbent board of directors under certain circumstances.
-Such loan principal balances as of December 31, 2015, are approximately \$9.3 million, of which \$1.3 million are new and refinanced loans granted in Q1 2015 and that are specifically subject to prepayment on the condition that Salomon Guggenheim is no longer President, CEO or Director of the Group.
+Such loan principal balances as of December 31, 2016, are approximately \$9.3 million and are specifically subject to prepayment on the condition that Salomon Guggenheim is no longer President, CEO or Director of the Group.